10xSebastian/tesseract/README.md

 A component, by definition, is a unit of composition.
 It the context of this css-framwork, a component is made up of multiple modules.

 ## CSS Normalization / CSS Reset
-CSSoP uses [normalize.css](https://necolas.github.io/normalize.css/) to make browsers render all elements more consistently and in line with modern standards.
+Tesseract uses [normalize.css](https://necolas.github.io/normalize.css/) to make browsers render all elements more consistently and in line with modern standards.
 It precisely targets only the styles that need normalizing.

 ## Development